Toufool/AutoSplit/docs/tutorial.md

 methods = [1, 0]
 ```

-The methods are then checked in the order you defined and the best match apon them wins.
+The methods are then checked in the order you defined and the best match upon them wins.

 Note: This method can cause high CPU usage at the standard comparison FPS.
 You should therefor limit the comparison FPS when you use this method to 1 or 2 FPS using the `fps_limit` option.
 The size of the selected rectangle can also impact the CPU load (bigger = more CPU load).